joncamfield/satcommthreats/pages/mydoc/en/mydoc_about.md

 ---
-title: About the theme's author
+title: Overview
 keywords: documentation theme, jekyll, technical writers, help authoring tools, hat replacements
-last_updated: July 3, 2016
+last_updated: march 08 2022
 tags: [getting_started]
 summary: "I have used this theme for projects that I've worked on as a professional technical writer."
 sidebar: mydoc_sidebar
 permalink: mydoc_about.html
-folder: mydoc
+folder: mydoc/en
 ---

 My name is Tom Johnson, and I'm a technical writer, blogger, and podcaster based in San Jose, California.
 For more details, see my [technical writing blog](http://idratherbewriting.com) and my [course on API documentation](http://idratherbewriting.com/learnapidoc/).
 See [my blog's about page](http://idratherbewriting.com/aboutme/) for more details about me.